top of page

 With the passage of time, these poetic narrations fell into disuse and the term epic gave way to the term narrative.
 It is a modern literary genre in prose, which aims to narrate a story with real or imaginary events.
 To be considered narrative, a text needs the following elements:

-Plot – story that narrates a succession of events, with an introduction, development, and conclusion.
+Story that narrates a succession of events, with an introduction, development, and conclusion.

-Narrator – one who narrates the story.
+One who narrates the story.
 Uses direct, indirect and/or free indirect speech.

-Characters – people who are present in the story.
+People who are present in the story.

-Time – the period in which the story takes place.
+The period in which the story takes place.

-Space – where the story takes place.
+Where the story takes place.

-Lyrical genre
+Lyrical Genre

 The term "lyrical" refers to the lyre, a musical instrument that accompanied the recitation of poetry in antiquity.
 It includes poetic texts of a sentimental character that reveal the author's emotions.
 It is characterized by the poetic function of language and the use of words in their connotative sense with a predominance of the first person.